How to Stay Warm while Backcountry Skiing

 - Have a hood.
 My baslayer has a tight fitting hood that can work as a hat if I lose mine or have it packed away.
 Like, when I am approaching the top of the ridge and the wind is all of a sudden in my face.

-Tricks to Keep Your Feet Warm and Dry:
+how to layer for skiing: Keep Your Feet Warm and Dry:

 - Make sure your boots are not too tight!
 So important!
 Tight boots constrict the blood flow and you can get frostnip or frostbite.